Board of Directors

 Dr. Homcy has served as a member of GBT’s board of directors since February 2011.
 He has significant experience building and leading successful biotechnology companies.
 Currently, he is a partner at Third Rock Ventures, a venture capital firm.
 Before that, he co-founded Portola Pharmaceuticals and served as president and chief executive officer.
 Prior to that, Dr. Homcy served as the president of research and development at Millennium Pharmaceuticals, Inc. following its acquisition of COR Therapeutics Inc. At COR, he was executive vice president of research and development and served as a director of the company.
 Dr. Homcy has been a clinical professor of medicine at the University of California, San Francisco Medical School, and an attending physician at the San Francisco Veterans Affairs Hospital since 1997.
 He was previously president of the medical research division of American Cyanamid-Lederle Laboratories, a division of Wyeth-Ayerst Laboratories.
 He currently serves on the board of directors of Portola and Pliant Therapeutics, Inc. Dr. Homcy received a B.A. and an M.D. from Johns Hopkins University.

 Dr. Love joined GBT in June 2014 as president and chief executive officer with broad leadership and management experience in the biotech/pharmaceutical industry.
 Before that, he was executive vice president, research and development and technical operations at Onyx Pharmaceuticals, Inc., where he played an instrumental role in initiating and completing several of Onyx’s first Phase 3 clinical trials.
 Prior to Onyx, Dr. Love served as president, chief executive officer and chairman of Nuvelo, Inc., where he led growth of the company to a market capitalization of $1 billion.
 Prior to that, he served as senior vice president, development at Theravance, Inc. Earlier in his career, Dr. Love held a number of senior management positions in medical affairs and product development at Genentech, where he served as chairman of Genentech’s Product Development Committee.
 As vice president, product development, Dr. Love oversaw the development strategy and execution leading to approvals of Rituxan®, Herceptin®, Xolair®, TNKase®, Raptiva and Avastin®.
 Dr. Love has served as a consultant in medicine in the Department of Cardiology at the Massachusetts General Hospital.
-He currently serves on the board of directors of Amicus Therapeutics.
+He currently serves on the board of directors of Amicus Therapeutics, Inc. and the Biotechnology Innovation Organization.
 Dr. Love holds a B.A. in molecular biology from Haverford College and an M.D. from Yale Medical School.
 He completed a residency in internal medicine and a fellowship in cardiology at the Massachusetts General Hospital.

 Mr. Morrison has served as a member of GBT’s board of directors since January 2016.
 He had a 35-year career in public accounting, serving public and private companies in the life sciences sector.
 Mr. Morrison was a partner at Ernst & Young LLP and served as its U.S. Life Sciences Leader.
 He has worked on hundreds of public and private financings, including more than 40 IPOs and 100 follow-on offerings.
 He is considered an expert in the M&A arena.
 Mr. Morrison currently serves on the board of directors of Audentes Therapeutics, Corvus Pharmaceuticals and Symic Bio.
 He has served on numerous life sciences industry boards, including the Biotechnology Innovation Organization (BIO) ECS Board, the Bay Area Bioscience Center, the California Life Sciences Foundation, and the Biotechnology Institute.
 Mr. Morrison holds a B.S. in accounting and finance from the University of California, Berkeley.
 He is a certified public accountant (inactive).